GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

 Example 2: CT scanner
 ======================

-In this CT scanner example, a box a water is simulated with a CT curved detector.
+In this CT scanner example, a water box is simulated associated to a CT curved detector.
 Only one projection is computed simulating 1e9 particles.

 .. code-block:: console